 A boozy celebration

 Hand Grenades are a signature New Orleans cocktail, along with Hurricanes and Shark Attacks.
 These potent melon-flavoured concoctions first wet whistles during the 1984 World’s Fair in New Orleans’ bar the Tropical Isle.
 The recipe is secret and only five French Quarter establishments have the license to serve the one-and-only original in its trademark fluorescent green yard glass.

 The official cocktail of Louisiana is the Sazerac.
 It was first concocted in the French Quarter pharmacy of Creole apothecary Antoine Peychaud during the 1830s.
-He used a family recipe for bitters and mixed it with cognac which was later substituted for rye whiskey due to availability.
-Absinthe also had its place in the original cocktail as a glass rinse (fancy bar person’s term for coating the inside of a glass), but since its 1912 ban in the US, Pernod or Herbsaint have been used instead.
+He used a family recipe for bitters and mixed it with cognac which was later substituted for rye whiskey.
+Absinthe also had its place in the original cocktail as a glass rinse (fancy bar person’s term for coating the inside of a glass).
+However, since Absinthe’s 1912 ban in the US, Pernod or Herbsaint have been used instead.